 Henry Wessel (1942-2018), the photographer who found a particular interest in houses, was brought up in New Jersey.
-His visit to California in the year 1970 made him fell in love with the atmosphere and beauty of the state.
-Right after his trip, he moved to San Francisco so he could praise the beauty of California and lose himself in beautiful California.
+His visit to California in the year 1970 made him fell in love with the atmosphere and beauty of the state, and eventually moved to San Francisco.

-Henry Wessel became an American photographer and also an educator right after creating his series, House Pictures in the suburbs of Southern California in the early 1990s.
+Henry Wessel was an American photographer and educator, best known for his House Pictures series, taken in Southern California’s suburbs in the early 1990s.

 Video: Henry Wessel speaks about his work

 House Pictures is a series of small to average-sized colorful bungalows.
-The photos do not have humans in it, but the houses in the pictures do suggest the human presence in each home that he had captured.
-Henry Wessel has described human presence in his images by precise detail, such as capturing the garden hose or the curbside just by the house.
+The photos do not have humans in them, but the houses in the pictures do suggest the human presence in each home that he had captured.
+Henry Wessel has described human presence in his images in precise detail, such as capturing the garden hose or the curbside just by the house.